pharo-project/pharo-changelogs/Pharo10ChangeLogs.md

 We have established clear processes to track bugs, integrate changes, and manage a release.
 We have put the following infrastructure in place:

-A clean and up-to-date website (www.pharo-project.org), Google code project for tracking issues and the wiki for developers, SqueakSource? for MC source code management,
+* A clean and up-to-date website (www.pharo-project.org),
+* Google code project for tracking issues and the wiki for developers,
+* SqueakSource for MC source code management,
-Inria file server for web downloads
+* Inria file server for web downloads
-A test suite with over 9000 tests (100% pass)
+* A test suite with over 9000 tests (100% pass)

-MIT license
+# MIT license

 We have put significant effort into making Pharo license clean.
 Pharo is now MIT licensed with parts under the Apache License.
 This is great news!
 Code that was not MIT licensed was removed from the system and where necessary rewritten from scratch.
 From the beginning of Pharo we have maintained a strict rule that every contributor has to sign our license agreement.

-Improved Look and Feel
+# Improved Look and Feel

 The overall look and feel as well as new widgets (e.g., toolbar, merge tool) have been introduced from the Polymorph project.
 UIBuilder is improved and there is a new theme system.
 Menus are reorganized and cleaned, making them much more usable.